anners/opa-k8s-demo/README.md

     "response": {
       "allowed": false,
       "status": {
-        "reason": "Port 80 in not permitted"
+        "reason": "Port 80 is not permitted"
       }
     }
   },